 That artifact becomes the portable answer to the hardest enterprise question: why did this happen?

 Infrastructure has logs.
 Payments have records.
 Identity has authentication trails.
 Enterprise decisions usually have scattered comments, tickets, and hindsight.
-Decionis turns that missing layer into a first-class artifact: the verifiable Decision Dossier.
+Decionis turns that missing layer into a first-class authority record: the verifiable Decision Dossier, linked Decision Chain, and durable Decision Ledger.

 That artifact becomes the portable answer to the hardest enterprise question: why did this happen?